paultechguy/NetMQPubSub/README.md

 # NetMQPubSub
-NetMQPubSub is a general IPC publish-subscribe library written in NET Core.
-The underlying IPC transport layer is provided by [NetMQ](https://github.com/zeromq/netmq).
-The number of NetMQ features implemented in NetMQPubSub is limited to only those required to support messaging between a publisher and subscribers.
-This is a small number of features implemented, but we hope to expand those as needed in the future.
+NetMQPubSub is a lightweight IPC publish-subscribe library written in NET Core.
+The underlying IPC transport layer is provided by
+[NetMQ](https://github.com/zeromq/netmq).
+The number of NetMQ features implemented in NetMQPubSub is limited to only those required to support messaging between a publisher and its subscribers.
+Currently, this is a small number of features, but we will expand the feature set as needed in the future.

 ## Overview